-The cross-tabulation table shows that the highest value is for the survey questions "performance improved" \ "training received" at (Chi-square:36.411, df:4, Sig.: 0.000), whereas the lowest vale is for the survey question "behaviours altered" \ "enterprise restructured" at (Chi-square:88.686, df:12,Sig.:0.000).
+Chi-square tests extrapolated from unpublished cross-tabulation tables show that the highest value is for the survey questions "performance improved" "training received" at (Chi-square:36.411, df: 4, Sig.: 0.000), whereas the lowest vale is for the survey question "behaviours altered" "enterprise restructured" at (Chi-square:88.686, df: 12, Sig.:0.000).
 The "critically important" values for all the variables are ranging between minimum 13 and maximum 17.
 Therefore, all the variables are significantly associated and they have low chance of being independent.